PuppyPi/datashets-java-local-gnumeric/README.md

-# datashets-java-local-gnumeric
+# richdatashets-localfile-gnumeric-java
-Gnumeric File Format plugin for Locally-backed Datashets (in Java)
+Gnumeric File Format plugin for Locally-backed Richdatashets (in Java)